DianZhang/missfish/README.md

 TODO:
 - [ ] add a demo to show the annotation
-- [ ] add other standard format such as COCO format
+- [ ] add other standard annotation format such as COCO format
+- [ ] add sample images here

 Live video feed can be accessed at: https://smartbay.marine.ie/ Historical videos (over 350k 2min video clips), can be accessed at [here](https://smartbay.marine.ie/data/video/aja-helo-1H000314/) or click the download arrow on the right top corner of the live video feed.